 How Axes Approaches TMJ Treatment in Granite City, IL

 At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-We offer TMJ treatments in Granite City, IL that focus on alleviating jaw pain by addressing each patient’s unique causes, with the goal of achieving lasting relief and better function.
+Our TMJ treatments in Granite City, IL aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.

 Core Components of TMD Treatment in Granite City, IL